saltstack/salt/doc/ref/states/index.rst

 The second expression is a regular expression that will match all minions with an ID matching ``saltmaster.*`` and specifies that for those minions, the salt.master state should be applied.
-To

 .. important::
     Since version 2014.7.0, the default matcher (when one is not explicitly